-The Automotive and Mobility Industry: Past, Present, and Future
+The Automotive Industry: Past, Present, and Future

-The global Automotive and Mobility industry is a colossus under disruption.
+The global automotive industry is a colossus under disruption.

 Established companies are working to succeed in the current market while also preparing for a future that is very different from the business that characterized past decades.
 The challenges are profound in maintaining excellence in an existing business while also transforming the very industry where one is successful.